scalabli/quo/docs/options.rst

 Callbacks for Validation
 ------------------------

-.. versionchanged:: 2.0

 If you want to apply custom validation logic, you can do this in the parameter callbacks.
 These callbacks can both modify values as well as raise errors if the validation does not work.
 The callback runs after type conversion.
 It is called for all sources, including prompts.

-In quo 1.0, you can only raise the :exc:`UsageError` but starting with quo 2.0, you can also raise the :exc:`BadParameter` error, which has the added advantage that it will automatically format the error message to also contain the parameter name.

 .. quo:example::